National Printing Office: History

+Establishment and Early Years of the Bureau of Printing

 On November 7, 1901, the Philippine Commission enacted Act No. 296 to create the Bureau of Printing as the pioneer of the Philippine printing industry.
 Throughout its history, the Bureau has been placed under different government offices.
 It was initially under the Department of Public Instruction until 1918, when it was placed under the Department of Finance.

+Transfers and Changes in Government Offices

 In 1947, it was transferred to the Office of the President and nine years later in 1958, it was placed under the Department of General Services.

+Formation of the National Printing Office

 In 1986, under the presidency of Corazon Aquino through the virtue of Executive Order No. 285, the Bureau was merged with the printing unit of the Philippine Information Agency to form the National Printing Office.
 Through the same order, it was placed under the Office of the Press Secretary, which is today known as the Presidential Communications Operations Office and under which the NPO remains today.

+Leadership and Development under John Sylvannus Leech

 The first Director of the Bureau of Printing was John Sylvannus Leech.
 Under his term, the Apprenticeship System was adopted in the Bureau to train future printers in the agency's operations.
 Among the apprentices who benefited from this program was Pablo Lucas, who went on to be the first Filipino Director of Printing.